 I do a generous 1/2 cup per snack size portion bag.

 Leaving the bags open to balance the amounts.
 I will use my scale if there is a bit remaining to make them as even as possible.
+Seal and roll the bags squeezing all the air out.

 Into a gallon freezer bag and into the freezer.
 These actually come out of the freezer with a firmer texture than if you made and cooked fresh voodles.
 It is the moisture in the squashes that make them get mooshy sometimes.
 These can hold up to a bit of cooking without losing their texture.